Skip to content

 ‘Lilith and her Demons’

 A small theater company presenting a one-night-only concert of a new musical in development?
 Sign me up!
-Apartment 20 Theatre presented a concert version of the musical Lilith and Her Demons (which they presented digitally during the COVID-19 Pandemic), exploring the mythological figure of Lilith and how she inhabits the lives of women today.
+Apartment 20 Theatre presented a concert version of the musical Lilith and Her Demons (which it presented digitally during the COVID-19 pandemic), exploring the mythological figure of Lilith and how she inhabits the lives of women today.

 The concert was presented simply and, with the minimal amount of rehearsal time, well.
 The score is tonally cohesive, and very refined.
 The melodic lines don’t always go where you expect them to, which works most times, but occasionally sounds off in an unintentional way.
-Musical arrangements by Damien Figueras truly shine; their choice of instrumentation was well thought out, and created a unique sound for the material.
+Musical arrangements by Damien Figueras truly shine; the choice of instrumentation was well thought out and created a unique sound.
 The cast of three handled the material well, with Courtney Bird being a standout with powerhouse vocals.
 Hopefully this show continues to be workshopped and developed, as a full production of this would be fascinating to see. — FS

 Honorable mentions: